Opening the editor

 Adding blocks

 The blocks panel lists all available content blocks.
-Drag any block onto the canvas to add it:
+Drag any block onto the canvas to add it.
+The block names stay in English in every language:

 - Button — a call-to-action button with a link.
 Customize the label, URL, color, and padding.